glamboyosa/lawyergpt/readme.md

 - **Upload Legal Documents**: Users can upload legal files such as contracts, agreements, and case briefs.
 - **Document Embedding**: Converts legal documents into embeddings for efficient search and retrieval.
-- **Query System**: Users can ask questions about the uploaded documents and get intelligent, context-aware responses powered by AI models.
+- **Query System**: Users can ask questions about the uploaded documents and get intelligent, context-aware responses powered by Google Gemini Flash via Vercel AI SDK Tool calling.
 - **Vector Search**: Uses vector databases for fast and accurate retrieval of document chunks related to user queries.
 - **API-Driven**: Offers APIs for document uploads, embeddings, and queries, making it extendable for other applications.